-We believe there are three key market trends that are benefiting Verint today: the acceleration of digital transformation, a changing workforce, and elevated customer expectations.
+We believe there are three key market trends that are benefiting Verint today: enterprise adoption of AI and CX automation, a changing workforce, and elevated customer expectations.

-- Acceleration of Digital Transformation: Digital transformation is accelerating, and it is driving significant change in customer engagement for contact centers and across the enterprise.
-Long gone are the days when customer journeys were limited to phone calls into a contact center.
-Today, customer journeys take place across many touchpoints in the enterprise and across many communication and collaboration platforms, including in contact centers, back-office and branch operations, e-commerce, digital marketing, self-service, and customer experience departments, with digital leading the way.
-Leading brands understand that as digital rises in importance and telephony becomes more commoditized, organizations need to change business processes and put their primary focus on application capabilities when making customer engagement technology decisions, especially those powered by AI developed specifically for customer engagement.
-We believe that the breadth of customer touchpoints across the enterprise and the rapid growth in digital interactions benefit Verint as these trends create demand for more specialized AI-based solutions and bots that can increase automation and connect organizational silos to increase efficiency and elevate the customer experience. - A Changing Workforce: Brands are facing unprecedented challenges when it comes to how they manage their changing workforce.
+- Enterprise Adoption of AI and CX Automation: We believe that AI is at or near the top of the list of investment priorities for most enterprises and customer engagement presents one of the best opportunities for brands to achieve significant ROI by investing in CX automation.
+Brands today are challenged to delight their customers while facing limited budgets and resources.
+As a result, organizations are turning to AI-powered platforms specifically designed for the customer engagement domain to increase the level of their CX automation rather than hire additional employees.
+Recent advancements in AI technology have enabled Verint to deliver a large team of AI-powered bots and an open platform specifically designed to help brands increase CX automation. - A Changing Workforce: Brands are facing unprecedented challenges when it comes to how they manage their changing workforce.
 Increasingly, brands are managing a hybrid workforce of agents and bots, with employees that may be working from anywhere.
 Providing flexibility for where employees work creates greater challenges in managing and coaching employee teams.
 And because of the limited resources that are available, brands must drive greater workforce efficiency.
 They need to find ways to use technology, like AI-powered bots, to augment their workforce.
 Brands recognize the need to leverage data and automation to achieve greater efficiency.
 In addition, the importance of employee experience continues to grow, and brands must quickly evolve how they recruit, onboard, and retain employees.
 We believe that these trends benefit Verint as they create demand for new AI-based solutions that can shape the future of work, with a workforce of people and AI-powered bots working together, increased automation, greater employee flexibility, and a greater focus on the voice of the employees. - Elevated Customer Expectations: Customer expectations for faster, more consistent, and contextual responses continue to rise and meeting those expectations is becoming increasingly difficult with legacy technology.
 The proliferation in customer channels and the desire of customers to seamlessly shift between channels creates a more complex customer journey for brands to manage and support.
-Customers also expect brands to have a deep understanding of the customer's relationship with that brand - an understanding that is unified across the enterprise, regardless of whether the customer touchpoint is in the contact center, on a website, through a mobile app, in the back-office, or in a branch.
+Customers also expect brands to have a deep understanding of the customer's relationship with that brand an understanding that is unified across the enterprise, regardless of whether the customer touchpoint is in the contact center, on a website, through a mobile app, in the back-office, or in a branch.
 To develop that deep understanding, leading brands recognize the need to use specialized, AI-powered solutions to both fuse the data that has traditionally existed in silos across the enterprise and analyze the data to inform and automate the customer experience.
 We believe that this trend benefits Verint as it creates demand for new AI-powered bots and other solutions that help brands support complex customer journeys and increase automation to meet elevated customer expectations.

 While we continue to see significant demand for our solutions, including due to the foregoing key trends, we believe that current macroeconomic conditions, as described above, are impacting customer and partner spending decisions.
 Future impacts on our business and financial results as a result of these conditions are not estimable at this time and depend, in part, on the extent to which these conditions improve or worsen.
-See the "Risk Factors" under Item 1A of our Annual Report on Form 10-K for the year ended January 31, 2023 for further discussion of the possible impact of macroeconomic conditions and other global events on our business.